Nora Okja Keller

-Nora Okja Keller (born 22 December 1966, in Seoul, South Korea) is a Korean American author.
+Nora Okja Keller (born 22 December 1966, in Seoul, South Korea) is a Korean-American author.
 Her 1997 breakthrough work of fiction, Comfort Woman, and her second book (2002), Fox Girl, focus on multigenerational trauma resulting from Korean women's experiences as sex slaves, euphemistically called comfort women, for Japanese and American troops during World War II and the ongoing Korean War.

 Critical acclaim

-Keller’s first novel was highly praised by critics, including Michiko Kakutani in The New York Times, who said that in Comfort Woman, "Keller has written a powerful book about mothers and daughters and the passions that bind generations."
+Keller's first novel was highly praised by critics, including Michiko Kakutani in The New York Times, who said that in Comfort Woman, "Keller has written a powerful book about mothers and daughters and the passions that bind generations."
 Kakutani called it "a lyrical and haunting novel" and "an impressive debut."
 Comfort Woman won the American Book Award in 1998 and the 1999 Elliot Cades Award; previously, in 1995, Keller won the Pushcart Prize for a short story, "Mother-Tongue", which became the second chapter of Comfort Woman.
 In 2003, she won the Hawai'i Award for Literature.

 Professional background

 Keller is a graduate of the Punahou School in Honolulu.
-She received her B.A. from the University of Hawaii with a double major in psychology and English and worked in Honolulu as a freelance writer, including at the newspaper Honolulu Star-Bulletin.
-She earned an M.A. and a Ph.D. in American Literature from the University of California at Santa Cruz.
+She received her B.A. from the University of Hawaiʻi at Mānoa with a double major in psychology and English and worked in Honolulu as a freelance writer, including at the newspaper Honolulu Star-Bulletin.
+She earned an M.A. and a Ph.D. in American Literature from the University of California, Santa Cruz.
 She now works as an English teacher at Punahou School.